Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 An example is a modern bench power supply: the firmware precisely controls the voltage and current settings based on the front panel buttons and dials, while the software provides a web interface for remote control and configuration.
 You might update the software to add new features, but the firmware remains stable (unless a bug is found) as the front panel is always the same.

-Note that code running on real-time operating systems like [FreeRTOS](https://en.wikipedia.org/wiki/FreeRTOS) and [Zephyr](https://en.wikipedia.org/wiki/Zephyr_(operating_system)) is still considered firmware, as these RTOSes are minimal and you're still programming close to the hardware, configuring registers and managing peripherals directly.
+Note that code running on real-time operating systems like [FreeRTOS](https://en.wikipedia.org/wiki/FreeRTOS) and [Zephyr](https://en.wikipedia.org/wiki/Zephyr_(operating_system)) is still considered firmware, as these OSs provide very minimal abstraction and you're still programming close to the hardware, configuring registers and managing peripherals directly.

 <h1 id="tools-of-the-trade">3.
 Tools of the trade</h1>